janpe2/CFFDump/cff-test-data/README.md

 `global_subrs.cff`
 Contains a non-empty `Global Subr INDEX`.
 This font also has some local and global subroutines that are never used.

+`error-operator-9.cff`
+Invalid operator 9 appears repeatedly in charstrings.
+All numbers in charstrings have been stored very inefficiently as 5-byte sequences (255 + fixed-point 16.16).

+`header-size-12.cff`
+Header size (hdrSize) is 12 instead of the usual value 4.
+This is a CIDFont with Japan1 ordering and four DICTs in FDArray.

+`special-ops.cff`
+Special operators in charstrings: add, mul, exch, roll, ifelse.